dmotts/customer-support-bot/README.md

 If you encounter any issues or have questions, feel free to [open an issue](https://github.com/dmotts/customer-support-bot/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D+) or reach out to the maintainers.

-## License 📃

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributions 🧑‍🔧👷‍♀️🏗️🏢